MKamil99/2048/README.md

 and it results in creating a tile with value two times bigger than previous tiles' values.
 After every move new tile is spawned on the board until there is no place for it - that's when player loses.
 Originally the aim was to reach 2048 tile, but in this case there is **no maximum value**.
 There are **3 play modes**.
 You can play on 4x4, 5x5 or 6x6 board and - if the game is located on the server - compete with others as there is **ranking system**.
+Also, our version is available only only in **Polish**.

 ### Used technologies
 The application was created without any additional libraries or frameworks - it's just **pure HTML, CSS, JavaScript and PHP**.